captbaritone/grats/README.md

 [![Join our Discord!](https://img.shields.io/discord/1089650710796320868?logo=discord)](https://capt.dev/grats-chat)

 _Beta Software: Grats is largely stable and being used in production in multiple places.
-If you encounter any issues, dont hesitate to let us know._
+If you encounter any issues, don't hesitate to let us know._

 **What if building a GraphQL server were as simple as just writing functions?**